 Rakbo aims to inspire students from around the world with content, resources, and information that will help them make the most of their time abroad.
 As Editor-In-Chief at Rakbo, my responsibilities included the following:

 • Guiding the writing styles of Rakbo’s 50+ team of blog contributors.

-• Conducting SEO for around 60 articles per month for Rakbo on WordPress.
+• Conducting SEO for up to 60 articles per month for Rakbo on WordPress.

 • Creating and publishing three weekly internal and weekly external newsletters.

 • Communicating with Rakbo leadership, contributors and partners.

 • Facilitating online community management.

 I addition to these responsibilities, I also pitched, wrote and publicized bi-weekly articles on the topics of travel, study abroad and beauty.
-I then promote these articles through social media sites such as Facebook, Twitter, and Instagram.
+I then promoted these articles through social media sites such as Facebook, Twitter, and Instagram.